 Review of the 15,000-pound landings requirement and possible reinstatement of endorsements is needed because the makeup of the fishery could change under current requirements.
-Of the 155 vessels issued limited access endorsements, 107 vessels obtained them in 2003 and the other 48 vessels received them during 2004-2007.
-Of these endorsements, 105 are currently active, 20 are renewable, and 30 are non-renewable.
+Of the 155 vessels issued limited access endorsements, 107 vessels obtained them in 2003 and the other 48 vessels received them during 2004-2008.
+Of these endorsements, 105 are currently active, 20 are renewable, and 30 are nonrenewable.
 Therefore, a maximum of 125 endorsements are or may become active in the rock shrimp fishery under the current permit requirements.

 Each vessel must meet the landings requirement within four years from the time its endorsement is issued for the vessel to remain active in the fishery.
 Of the 125 vessels, 55 have met the landing requirement.
 Of the 70 vessels that have not met the requirement, 27 still have one to four years (depending on when the endorsement was issued) to do so.
-Thus, 43 vessels lost their endorsements because they did not meet the 15,000-pound requirement by December 31, 2007.
-Of the 30 vessels with non-renewable endorsements, five have met the 15,000-pound requirement but can no longer fish for rock shrimp because their permit has expired.
+Thus, 43 vessels will lose their endorsements because they did not meet the 15,000-pound requirement by December 31, 2007.
+Of the 30 vessels with non-renewable endorsements, five have met the 15,000-pound requirement but can no longer fish for rock shrimp because their endorsement has been terminated.

-In total, 73 vessels could be eliminated from the rock shrimp fishery due to not meeting the 15,000-pound requirement, the renewal period, or both.
+In total, 73 will or have been eliminated from the rock shrimp fishery under current regulations due to not meeting the 15,000-pound requirement, the renewal period, or both: this includes the 43 vessels mentioned above that will lose their endorsements in this year (2008) alone and the 30 vessels with non-renewable endorsements that have already been removed from the fishery.
 Thus 47% of the 155 endorsements originally issued may be eliminated if no changes are made to the current requirements and even more could be eliminated in the future for the same reasons.